munen/emacs.d/README.md

 * `C-c C-r` Rename the variable under the cursor.
 * `C-c C-c` Find the type of the thing under the cursor.
 * `C-c C-d` Find docs of the thing under the cursor.
 Press again to open the associated URL (if any).

+## Mail

+As MTA [MU4E](http://www.djcbsoftware.nl/code/mu/mu4e/) is used.
+As SMTP Emacs smtpmail package.

+MU works on a local Maildir folder, for synching that `offlineimap` is used.
+To install:
+`brew install offlineimap`

+For MU4E to work, install MU and MU4E:
+`brew install mu --with-emacs`

+For starttls to work when sending mail, install gnutls:
+`brew install gnutls`